NeilJustice/ZenUnitAndMetalMock/README.md

 Step 1 of 1:

-Run with PowerShell `WindowsCMakeBuildInstall.ps1 <InstallDirectory>` to CMake with Visual Studio 14 2015 Win64, build with MSBuild, and install with Windows the ZenUnit include tree and Debug, Release, RelWithDebInfo, and MinSizeRel static libraries and .pdb files.
+Run with PowerShell `WindowsCMakeBuildInstall.ps1 <InstallDirectory>` to CMake with Visual Studio 14 2015 Win64, build with MSBuild, and install with Windows the ZenUnit include tree and Debug and Release static libraries and .pdb files.

 `WindowsCMakeBuildInstall.ps1` performs these CMake, build, and install actions: